Old Mountain Cast Iron Preseasoned Double PieSandwich Iron

 4. Place cookware on middle rack for 30 minutes.
 Remove cookware and wipe it almost dry to prevent pooling of shortening or oil.
 Place back in oven for another 30 minutes

-Essential for any Kitchen & Dining, Old Mountain cast iron cookware heats evenly, retains the heat, and is more versatile than any other type of cookware available.
+Essential for any kitchen, Old Mountain cast iron cookware heats evenly, retains the heat, and is more versatile than any other type of cookware available.
 Cast iron will fry, saute, grill, roast, stew, bake, as well as the guarantee of an Old Mountain skillet to keep the orneriest of husbands in line!